-PHSL050-01 (5 credits) is a concentrated, 6 week comprehensive course that provides the student with a high level of understanding of the physiological basis of medicine.
+PHSL050-01 (5 credits) is a rigorous, 6 week comprehensive course that provides the student with a high level of understanding of the physiological basis of medicine.
+This is used as a make-up course for medical students, but is also open to rising undergraduate juniors, and post-bacc applicants.
 The essential concepts of physiology and mechanisms of body function are presented at various levels of organization, ranging from cellular and molecular to tissue and organ system levels.
-Emphasis is placed on understanding the integrated regulation of various body processes among the major systems.
+Emphasis is placed on understanding the integrated regulation of various body processes among the major systems using clinical cases.

 Prerequisites: One year of general or inorganic chemistry, one year of organic chemistry, one year of physics, and one year of biology.

-The following course are available to all GSMI students at no additional charge.
+The following courses are available to all GSMI students at no additional charge.

 OMED050-01 is a seminar series for undergraduate and post-bacc students that explores the cultural, social, economic and ethical factors that affect the practice of medicine in the 21st century.
 This is a must for future medical school applicants.
 Although no credits are recorded, this is a Pass/Fail course and appears on the GU transcript.